St. Peter's dome Climb: Tickets and Best Prices

 Join a guided tour of the Vatican Museums

-So that you can organize your visit to the Museums well, the first thing you should know is that, in general, when we talk about tickets to the Vatican, we are talking about tickets that give access to the Vatican Museums, where thousands of works are housed and of course, the popular Sistine Chapel.
+So that you can organize your visit to the Museums well, the first thing you should know is that, in general, when talking about tickets to the Vatican, we are talking about tickets that give access to the Vatican Museums, where thousands of works are housed and of course, the popular Sistine Chapel.

 The Vatican City itself, is free to move around and you can walk around its square and even to the Basilica without having to buy any tickets or pay absolutely nothing.
 More or less long, more or less early and more or less exclusive (you can choose to do it in a large or small group), taking a tour of the Vatican Museums is practically mandatory.
 Walking past so much history and symbolism without understanding much is a shame.